Whether you’re looking to move to Colorado

 or simply moving two towns over, updating your address with the Colorado DMV is a must.
 Thankfully, you have three options to choose from: Mail: Download and print the change of address form (DR2285

-Make sure to have any required documentation with you whichever method you choose.
-You will need to provide your date of birth, your driver’s license number, and your old and new address.
+Make sure to have any required documentation with you, whichever method you choose.
+You must provide your date of birth, driver’s license number, and old and new address.

-Keep in mind that you will not receive a new driver’s license or ID card if you move within the state.
+If you move within the state, you will not receive a new driver’s license or ID card.

 Once you complete your change of address paperwork, you’ll need to print a label (such as a return address label) with your new address and affix it to the back of your license, permit, or ID card.